ASSURANCE SANTÉ EXPATRIÉS

 A sudden, critical condition of a patient’s health which demands immediate, life-saving action.
 Emergencies involve seriously injured/critically ill patients.

-An uninsured amount payable by an insured in respect of expenses incurred before any benefits is paid under the plan, as specified in the insurance certificate.
+An uninsured amount payable by an insured in respect of expenses incurred before any benefits are paid under the plan, as specified in the insurance certificate.
 The plan excess applies per insured person, per medical condition, per period of cover.

 Medical condition which is not covered by a health plan.